 I already covered and discussed how the AWS ecosystem plays a key role in enabling the enterprise to run on the public infrastructure and when dealing with security, this is even more important.
 In such a rapidly growing enterprise cloud adoption, security solutions need to be delivered quickly, and keep a steady pace of new releases.
 AWS is aware of this and supports the growth of their ecosystem; specifically, the traditional security and compliance vendors.
 (For example, McAfee who has supported the enterprise market for more than three decades now.)

 On the show floor of AWS re:Inforce you will be able to see other traditional vendors such Check Point (who acquired Dome9 this year), F5, Symantec, and even IBM, alongside younger but still established players such as Trend Micro, Sumo Logic, Imperva, Sophos, and Splunk.
 And let’s not forget the notable startups including Twistlock (recently acquired by Palo Alto Networks), Alcide, and Cloud Passage.

 There aren’t a lot of third-party posts about what to expect at re:inforce — probably since it’s a first for all the attendees– but this one via threatstack may help!

-Unfortunately I won’t be making it to Boston myself this year, but my colleague Jen Maidenberg (IOD’s VP of Business Development) will be walking the floor at the Security Learning Hub, and I know she’s eager to meet you in real life if you’re there, too.
+Unfortunately I won’t be making it to Boston myself this year, but my colleague Jen Maidenberg (IOD’s VP of Marketing) will be walking the floor at the Security Learning Hub, and I know she’s eager to meet you in real life if you’re there, too.
 Find her on Twitter and send her a DM.
 Prior to her work at IOD, Jen’s spent her entire career in both marketing and content creation, so she’s a great resource for you if you have a content challenge you’re seeking to solve or just want to brainstorm.